qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 be visible.
 It will be hidden outside this range.
-The |mapIdentification| :sup:`Set to current canvas scale` button helps you use the current map canvas scale as boundary of.
+The |mapIdentification| :sup:`Set to current canvas scale` button helps you use the current map canvas scale as boundary of the range visibility.
 See :ref:`label_scaledepend` for more information.

 .. _figure_raster_rendering: